AdobeDocs/commerce-admin.en/help/b2b/manage-companies.md

 ### Search filter

-You can search by keyword in this filter for the **Company Hierarchy** view.
+You can search by keyword in the **Company Hierarchy** grid view.
 If you are searching for a parent company, the search returns the parent company and all related companies.

 ## Export report